Chris Harrison Apologizes as ‘The Bachelor’ Host Comes Under Fire for Controversial Interview That ‘Perpetuates Racism’

 “While I do not speak for Rachael Kirkconnell, my intentions were simply to ask for grace in offering her an opportunity to speak on her own behalf,” Harrison continued.
 “What I now realize I have done is cause harm by wrongly speaking in a manner that perpetuates racism, and for that I am so deeply sorry.
 I also apologize to my friend Rachel Lindsay for not listening to her better on a topic she has a first-hand understanding of, and humbly thank the members of Bachelor Nation who have reached out to me to hold me accountable.
 I promise to do better.”

-During the “Extra” interview, which spanned nearly 15 minutes, Harrison spoke to Lindsay, appearing to take a strong stance surrounding cancel culture.
+During the “Extra” interview, which spanned nearly 15 minutes, Harrison appeared to take a strong stance surrounding cancel culture.
 A few times throughout the interview, Lindsay — who has been a fierce critic of “The Bachelor” franchise’s diversity issues — questioned Harrison’s comments and provided her opposing viewpoint, but the interview never got overly tense or heated.

 “I saw a picture of her at a sorority party five years ago and that’s it.
 Like, boom,” Harrison said, in regards to the photos of Kirkconnell at the plantation-themed party.
 “I’m like, ‘Really?'”